-Ancient History-Students must demonstrate proficiency in French and German, either by course achievement or by examination, and must demonstrate proficiency in Greek and Latin by examination administrated through the Department of Classics.
+Ancient History-Students must demonstrate proficiency in French and German either by course achievement or by examination and must demonstrate proficiency in Greek and Latin by an examination administered through the Department of Classics.

-Medieval History-Students must demonstrate proficiency in either Latin or Greek plus two modern European languages, one of which must be either French or German.
+Medieval History-Students must demonstrate proficiency in either Latin or Greek and in two modern European languages, one of which must be French or German.